j-clavoie/html-code-cleaner-tools/README.md

 + **HTML - Convert special characters**: This function converts HTML special characters to the real humain readable character. (example: &amp;eacute; will be converted to é, &amp;amp; will be converted to &).
 For the moment, the function allows only conversion from HTML code to real character, not real character to HTML code.

+**To have information about Know bugs/Issues, consult the section"Known Issues" at the bottom of this file.**
 <br />
 <br />